-In addition to helping PCARET achieve its goals, a member’s responsibilities include:
+In addition to helping the organization achieve its goals, a PCARET member’s responsibilities include:

 Indiana legislators have your future in mind.
 Even when they debate the problems and issues of the day, they are aware of the impact their decisions will make.
 But government doesn’t work without citizen input.
 Thousands of people in Indiana government work on many levels to address your problems and concerns.
 They want to know what you think.

-Thousands of bills and resolutions are introduced with each session of the Indiana Legislature, and even more at the federal level.
+Thousands of bills and resolutions are introduced with each session of the Indiana Legislature, even more at the federal level.
 For a legislator to make an informed decision, he or she needs feedback from interested people.
-Communicating with a legislator is your opportunity to “be an expert.”
+Communicating with a legislature is your opportunity to “be an expert”.

 We depend on legislatures for leadership, and that means they must make the tough decisions based on what they feel is right and based on the best information at hand.
 Communicating is your chance to contribute.

 Telephone calls, letters, e-mail, or personal visits let your legislature know that you care about your future and making Indiana better for future generations.
 Every contact is valuable.